OrdnanceSurvey/openspace-ios-sdk/README.md

 #### API Key

-Developers who wish to use online services will need to register and obtain an API Key for [OS OpenSpace Pro] (http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/) in order to access the mapping and geocoding services.
+Developers who wish to use the WMTS services will need to register an App Name in order to authenticate the API key in the following format:

+APPLE_ID.BUNDLE_ID
+12345678.com.example.find-a-postbox

+Apple App ID: This is a numerical value that is unique for each iOS app and has to be created in Apple's iOS Provisioning portal.
+Bundle Identifier: This is the reverse domain name specified in Xcode, this is generated from the app name (how you name your project) and the company identifier specified.

+#### Registration Process

+If you do not own a re-use data licence you can sign up to [OS OpenSpace Pro] (https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/index.html) for a 90 day trial or a commercial re-use licence.

+If you own a data licence, for example, you are a member of the PSMA, you can sign up to [OSOnDemand WMTS] (http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-ondemand/pricing.html).

 #### Download framework package

-Head to the TBC to download the latest OSMap zip package.
+Head to the ?TODO?  to download the latest OSMap zip package.
 Unzip the downloaded file to reveal the OSMap framework and then import into your project.